Aprilhanlu/hse-crypto-statistical-arbitrage/README.md

-# Recomender System for Cryptocurrencies Arbitrage
+# Recommender System for Cryptocurrencies Arbitrage

 **Video of demo** https://youtu.be/Lsiq9VV6uO8